Digital Adoption and Cyber Security: An Analysis of Canadian Businesses: Data Description and Variable Construction

 \section{Data Description and Variable Construction}

 The empirical analysis is based on a merged dataset from two Statistics Canada surveys: the 2021 SDTIU and the 2021 CSCSC.
-These surveys were merged using firm size and industry classifications from the North American Industry Classification System (NAICS), enabling an integrated study of digital adoption and cyber security risks among Canadian businesses.\footnote{Methodological differences between the surveys include variations in enterprise size definitions (for small firms: SDTIU defines small firms as those with 5–49 employees, while CSCSC defines them as 10–49 employees) and potential differences in primary respondents' understanding of their enterprise’s operations.
-Additionally, the surveys differ in target populations, including NAICS and enterprise size requirements.}
+These surveys were merged using firm size and industry classifications from the North American Industry Classification System (NAICS), enabling an integrated study of digital adoption and cyber security risks among Canadian businesses.\footnote{Methodological differences between the surveys include variations in enterprise size definitions (SDTIU defines small firms as those with 5–49 employees, while CSCSC with 10–49 employees) and potential differences in primary respondents' understanding of their enterprise’s operations.
+Additionally, the surveys differ in weighted samples of 327,567 and 185,644, respectively, including NAICS and enterprise size requirements.}

 The SDTIU focuses on digital technology adoption, including metrics such as internet usage, e-commerce participation, and ICT adoption, while the CSCSC examines cyber security practices and the impact of cyber incidents on businesses.
 The merged dataset includes both qualitative variables, such as the implementation of specific technologies and cyber security measures, and quantitative variables, such as cyber security expenditure and incident-related costs.
 Together, the surveys cover numerous variables relevant to digital adoption and cyber security.
 The firms vary in size, ranging from small enterprises with fewer than 10 employees to large corporations with over 500 employees.
 The industries covered include manufacturing, retail, professional services, and information technology.